coreos/docs/quay-enterprise/initial-setup.md

 mkdir config
 ```

-## Setting up and running the Registry
+## Setting up and running the registry

-Run the following command, replacing `/local/path/to/the/config/directory` and `/local/path/to/the/storage/directory` with the absolute
-paths to the directories created above:
+Run the following command, replacing `/local/path/to/the/config/directory` and `/local/path/to/the/storage/directory` with the absolute paths to the directories created above:

 ```
 sudo docker run --restart=always -p 443:443 -p 80:80 --privileged=true -v /local/path/to/the/config/directory:/conf/stack -v /local/path/to/the/storage/directory:/datastorage -d quay.io/coreos/registry